Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 At last, we do some more interesting things focus on predicting the potential development of each block, especially on crime.
 Assuming the number of crime of one certain block within one month in certain year as random variable.
 To find out the relationship of such random variable with next year, coorelation coeffients and P-value were computed:
 ![plots](http://datamechanics.io/data/minteng_zhidou/web_pages/12_cc-pvalue.png)

+As for `Project Link` part, it will direct to our github folder.

 ## 6. Future Work
 - Due to the limitation of data resource, our analysis particular emphasize on crime part.
 For instance, we just got average rent price of last year so that we could't analyze more detailed information from that.
 In the future, the City of Boston may post more datasets publicly, which means more useful data will be collected.
 We plan to extend our factors deeper and richer to make our model more accurate.
 Traffic condition or accidents can be added as a supplement for parts of transportation.
 Besides, more influence factor will be counted such as entertainment, public facility and so on.